 While there have been some alterations (e.g. replacement of windows and alterations to porches/verandahs) the majority of houses in the precinct are very intact when viewed from the street.
+The Edwardian house at 195 Pascoe Vale Road has been extensively altered, and is Non-contributory.
 There are only three post-war buildings in the precinct at nos.
-193, 201 and 215 Pascoe Vale Road.
+191, 201 and 215 Pascoe Vale Road.